MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

   * fix when you cannot get the channel icon
+  * create error page if server is down
   * add react lazy loading to all files that use switch statements
   * replace error lottie
   * add query string for filters